 Meaning 'endless plains' in the Masai language, the Serengeti is Tanzania's oldest park and one of the world's best wildlife refuges, continuous with Kenya's Masai Mara Game Reserve to the north.
-The open plains are home to an estimated three million large mammals involved in seasonal migration, and together with the birds and smaller animals it has the largest concentration of wildlife in the world.
+The open plains are home to an estimated three million large mammals that are involved in seasonal migration, and have the largest concentration of wildlife in the world if the figure includes the population of birds and smaller animals.
 The Serengeti is famous for the Great Migration, possibly the most astounding occurrence in the animal kingdom that is known to humankind.
 During this time, millions of hoofed animals, predominantly wildebeest, form one massive herd and leave the dry plains of Tanzania in search of greener grazing and water to the north.
 Bringing up the rear of the procession are the weak, the young, and the crippled, followed closely by large numbers of vigilant predators, including lions, cheetahs, hyenas, and wild dogs.
-The season varies according to the rains, but the best time to witness the northward migration is usually from the beginning of June and again on their return in mid-November.
-If not coming for the migration, the best time to visit this famous national park is between January and March, when the grazers are calving and the weather is dry and sunny.

 Rising 19,341ft (5,895m) above the African plains, the magnificent solitary peak of Mount Kilimanjaro is the dominant feature of this national park.
 The lush rainforest on its lower slopes is home to a number of animals including elephant, buffalo, rhino, monkey, and leopard.
 Its dormant volcano is remarkable in many ways, not only for its snow-covered peaks and glaciers rising out of a humid equatorial jungle, but also because it is the highest freestanding mountain in the world, a huge cone unattached to a mountain range, and Africa's highest peak.
 Its magnetism has attracted researchers, mountaineers, and adventurers for years.
 It is the only mountain of its size that can be scaled by inexperienced hikers, although altitude sickness is common and can be fatal.
-There are six different routes with varying degrees of difficulty, and a wide range of organised treks and experienced guides.
-But the easiest and most popular way to reach the summit is on the Marangu Trail, which takes about five days, with nights spent in huts along the way.
-Views from the top are breath-taking, especially at dawn, with the best time to climb the mountain between August and November.
+There are six different routes of varying degrees of difficulty, but the easiest and most popular way to reach the summit is on the Marangu Trail, which takes about five days, with nights spent in huts along the way.

 Said to be the most biodiverse national park in Tanzania, Udzungwa Mountains National Park is less a magnet for game viewing than for hiking.
-A network of forest trails criss-crosses the peaks and offers treks to hidden waterfalls and majestic vistas.
+A network of forest trails crisscrosses the peaks and offers treks to hidden waterfalls and majestic vistas.
 A popular hike is the half-day trip to Sanje Waterfall, while the two-day hike along Mwanihana Trail provides panoramic views of the surrounding valleys.
-Other spots to hike to include cultural and historical sites like the Mwanaruvele and Magombereka Caves.
+Visitors can also hike to cultural and historical sites such as the Mwanaruvele and Magombereka Caves.
 While Udzungwa Mountains National Park isn't known for its game, there are still plenty of exotic animals to spot, including birds, mammals, reptiles, amphibians, butterfly, and other creatures.
 The Iringa Red Colobus Monkey, and the Sanje-Crested Mangebay, both found only in Tanzania, can be spotted in the park.
-The best time to visit Udzungwa Mountains National Park is between June and October, which is the dry season (although rain is possible any time of year).

 For those seeking out chimpanzees rather than the Big Five, the Gombe Stream and Mahale Mountains National Parks that border Lake Tanganyika in western and central Tanzania are the best bet.